Lisp-Stat/quick-plot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
-Good first issues include porting the [xlisp-stat super-smoother](https://github.com/Lisp-Stat/xls-archive/tree/master/statistics/smoothers/supersmoother) to Common Lisp and bringing in Gary King's [smoothing.lisp](https://github.com/hraban/cl-mathstats/blob/master/dev/smoothing.lisp).

 <!-- LICENSE -->
 ## License